Point Mutation Cell Line

 Service Details

-Click to view the full list of cell lines
+Click to view the Comprehensive Cell List

-Service Types Model construction / Efficiency validation for therapeutic applications / DNA sourcing
+Services Model construction / Efficiency validation for therapeutic applications / DNA sourcing

-Delivery Standard Gene point mutation monoclonal cell line ≥ 1 clone (2 vials per clone, 1×10^6 cells per vial)
+Deliverables Gene point mutation monoclonal cell line ≥ 1 clone (2 vials per clone, 1×10^6 cells per vial)

-Price Consult online for details
+Turnaround/Price Consult online for details

 EDITGENE's newly developed Bingo™ platform is an advanced version of the Prime Editing (PE) system, the most efficient and safest tool for precise gene point mutation.
 This platform provides tailored services for generating highly accurate and efficient gene point mutation cell lines.
 Leveraging over a decade of expertise in gene editing, EDITGENE has refined its methods through thousands of gene editing CRO projects, achieving success rates that significantly exceed those of traditional gene editing systems.